ariguillegp/dockershame/README.md

 # Vagrant
 $ sudo pacman -S --noconfirm --needed vagrant

+# You can select the CRI by changing the value of the variable
+# cri in the file vars/main.yml, the possible values so far are
+# containerd and crio

 $ vagrant up
 # Once cluster done, you can list the VMs
 $ vagrant status